-3.2 CONTESTOGO RIVER BRIDGE #6 HISTORY
+3.2 CONTESTOGO RIVER BRIDGE #10 HISTORY

-This section of Wellington Road 109 first opened in the 1930s as Provincial Highway 9, but it followed an already established local route which was identified in early Township maps in the 1850's and 1860's (Figure 2).
-The 1861 Map of Wellington County, 1877 Historical Atlas of the Wellington County, and the 1906 Historical Atlas of Wellington County also depict the road and surrounding large lots, but do not identify bridge crossings on the maps (Figure 3-5).
-The current Conestogo River Bridge #6 was constructed in 1931 (MSIF, 2017).
-The 1954 aerial photograph provides an obscured depiction of a bridge at this location.
-However, the photograph does depict the agricultural use of the surrounding area and the development of the Village of Arthur west of the study area (Figure 6).
+This section of Wellington Road 109 first opened in the 1930s, but it followed an already established local route which was identified in early Township maps in the 1850's and 1860's (Figure 2).
+The 1861 Map of Wellington County, 1877 Historical Atlas of Wellington County and the 1906 Historical Atlas of Wellington County also depict the road and surrounding large lots, but do not identify bridge crossings on the maps (Figure 3-5).
+The current Conestogo River Bridge #10 was constructed in 1934 (MSIF, 2017).
+In the 1954 aerial photograph of the area it is difficult to detect the existence of a bridge at this location, but the aerial photograph does depict the agricultural use of the surrounding area (Figure 6).

-The Conestogo River Bridge #6 is a two lane, single span, rigid frame, reinforced cast-in-place concrete structure with a span of 17 m.
-It was rehabilitated in 1989 with railing and sidewalk repairs, a waterproof overlay deck paving, soffit repairs and substructure repairs (MSIF, 2017).
+The Conestogo River Bridge #10 is a two lane, single span, rigid frame, reinforced cast-in-place concrete structure with a span of 13.5 m.
+It was rehabilitated in 1989 with repairs to the railing and curbs; overlaying, waterproofing and paving of the deck and soffit repairs and again in 2007 with repairs to the west abutment (MSIF, 2017).